 Rio Tinto actively engages with governments and other stakeholders to share its experiences on disclosure and transparency, and encourage the harmonisation of reporting obligations aligned with global best practice.

-The company is a founding member of the EITI and Rio Tinto's Corporate Relations Group executive, Simone Niven, is a member of the international EITI Board 2019-2021.
+The company is a founding member of the EITI and Rio Tinto's Corporate Relations Group executive, Simone Niven, was a member of the international EITI Board 2019-2021.

 An interview with Rio Tinto about its contract transparency policy is available on the EITI's website.

 As a founding member of the EITI and signatory to the B Team responsible tax principles, the company believes that greater transparency and accountability is key to building trust and encouraging sustainable business practices.
 The company works closely with governments and the Organisation for Economic Co-operation and Development (OECD) on new tax reporting codes and policies.

 The company has made its mineral development contracts with governments available on Rio Tinto's website.
 In 2019, the company voluntarily disclosed: